ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 NLI: nal_layer_id as specified in {{ISO.IEC.23090-5}} defines the identifier of the layer to which an ACL NAL unit belongs or the identifier of a layer to which a non-ACL NAL unit applies.

 TID: nal_temporal_id_plus1 minus 1 as specified in {{ISO.IEC.23090-5}} defines a temporal identifier for the NAL unit.
 The value of nal_temporal_id_plus1 MUST NOT be equal to 0.

-## Transmission modes

-This memo enables transmission of an atlas bitstream over:

-* a Single RTP stream on a Single media Transport (SRST),
-* Multiple RTP streams over a Single media Transport (MRST), or
-* Multiple RTP streams on Multiple media Transports (MRMT).

-When in MRST or MRMT, multiple RTP streams MAY be grouped together as specified in {{RFC5888}} and {{RFC9143}}.

-SRST or MRST SHOULD be used for point-to-point unicast scenarios, whereas MRMT SHOULD be used for point-to-multipoint multicast scenarios where different receivers require different operation points of the same atlas bitstream, to improve bandwidth utilizing efficiency.

-NOTE: A multicast may degrade to a unicast at some point when only one receiver is left.
-This is a justification of the first "SHOULD" instead of "MUST".
-There might be scenarios where MRMT is desirable but not possible, e.g., when IP multicast is not deployed in a certain network.
-This is a justification of the second "SHOULD" instead of "MUST".

-The transmission mode is indicated by the tx-mode media parameter.
-If tx-mode is equal to "SRST", SRST MUST be used.
-Otherwise, if tx-mode is equal to "MRST", MRST MUST be used.
-Otherwise (tx-mode is equal to "MRMT"), MRMT MUST be used.

-NOTE: (informative) When an RTP stream does not depend on other RTP streams, any of SRST, MRST, or MRMT may be in use for the RTP stream.

-Receivers MUST support all of SRST, MRST, and MRMT.
-The required support of MRMT by receivers does not imply that multicast must be supported by receivers.

 ## Payload structures